-Join Ray Villalobos for an in-depth discussion in this video What is Markdown?, part of Up and Running with Markdown.
+Join Ray Villalobos for an in-depth discussion in this video What is Markdown?, part of Learning Markdown.

 - Before we get started, let's take a minute to talk about what Markdown is and what it's for, and look at some of the advantages.
 Now, first of all, Markdown is a text format and conversion tool for people who write documents.
 It's essentially a plain text format and that means that you can create Markdown by writing a document using simple formatting characters in any editor.
 The format is designed so that it can be written with even the simplest of text editors.
 It's designed to be easy to read so that when you look at a Markdown document you should be able to understand the purpose and intention of the writer.